ParvinT/insidex_app/assets/legal/en/privacy_policy.md

 ---

 ALZHAMI LTD ("we," "our," or "us") respects your privacy and is committed to protecting your personal data.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our INSIDEX mobile application and related services.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our InsideX mobile application and related services.

 ## 1. Information We Collect